zackheil/lambda-logger/README.md

 ## Setting Log Level

 Building off of this, let's set a log level.
 A large portion of AWS deployments are using the Serverless framework.
-To set the log level globally for the entire application distribution, add the following parameter to the `serverless.yml` file. _If not using serverless or a CloudFormation type service, go into each Lambda that utilizes the logger and add an environment variable to the function using the function's configuration and settings page_.
+To set the log level globally for the entire application distribution, add the following parameter to the `serverless.yml` file. _If not using Serverless or a CloudFormation type service, go into each Lambda that utilizes the logger and add an environment variable to the function using the function's configuration and settings page_.

 ```yml
 # <log level> = trace | debug | info | warn | error | fatal | off